hypercrud/hypercrud-client/Readme.md

 # Hyperfiddle: CRUD apps as a function

 Hyperfiddle is a Clojure/Script library for building rich CRUD apps out of nothing but functions.
-Hyperfiddle expresses sophisticated CRUD systems as **simply functions that compose, produce values, and run at the REPL**.
-This is made possible by our network-aware Clojure dialect that fully abstracts I/O effects at the programming language layer, uniting frontend and backend into one hollistic asynchronous program.
+Hyperfiddle expresses sophisticated CRUD systems as **simple functions that compose, produce values, and run at the REPL**.
+This is made possible by our network-aware Clojure dialect that fully abstracts I/O effects at the programming language layer, uniting frontend and backend into one holistic asynchronous program.
 There is no divide between queries and views, query and view compose directly.
 The hyperfiddle macro will partition your AST across the client/server distributed system.
-There is no client/server dichotemy from the programmer's perspective.
+There is no client/server dichotomy from the programmer's perspective.
 All IO and effects are managed.

 ![](https://pbs.twimg.com/media/EqarQ0xXIAMWj7R?format=jpg&name=medium)
 *Figure: Today, Hyperfiddle is about transactional CRUD apps like this*

 * **High level**: Hyperfiddle makes it painless and easy to create sophisticated CRUD UIs with deep and dynamic data dependencies, without needing to think about data loading.
 * **Managed I/O**: Hyperfiddle leverages a functional effect system to efficiently supervise queries, network, rendering, dom, and any other physical effects.
 * **Wicked fast**: We believe it to be possible to achieve IO that is perfect and physically ideal.
-Real-time, streaming, incremental, differental, no over-rendering. #functionalprogramming
+Real-time, streaming, incremental, differential, no over-rendering. #functionalprogramming
 * **Spec-driven UI**: We interpret clojure.spec annotations on your functions to drive semantic user interface widgets, out of the box with zero coding or configuration.
 * **Robust abstraction**: Functional programming makes your code more predictable, simpler to understand, and easier to debug.
-Cleanly separated layers let a technical business user make high level changes, while a software engineer can implement physical effects as needed.
+Cleanly separated layers let a technical business user make high-level changes, while a software engineer can implement physical effects as needed.
 * **5k LOC**: Tight enough that you can dig in, see how it works, and contribute.

 Our mission is to incubate our I/O technology and then abstract a layer further, into a future-of-coding programming experience that is ultimately accessible to regular people.